mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 Legend keys

-* - optional field, data are automatically supplied from WavesKeeper. \
+* - optional field, data are automatically supplied from NeelKeeper. \
 [x,y] – length limit from x to y. \
 [,x] – length limit to x. \
 [y,] – length limit from y. \